 - Knowingly filing false reports, grievances, or accusations of misconduct

 - Misuse or falsification of University documents by actions such as forgery, alteration or improper transfer

-Disorderly and/or disruptive conduct is defined as any behavior by reckless, negligent, or intentional means, which causes inconvenience, annoyance, or alarm to others, or which interferes with the rights of others, disturbs the public peace, endangers personal well-being, or causes risk of harm to private or public property.
-Disorderly and/or disruptive conduct will not be tolerated at any University sponsored events or at any time on University property.
+Disorderly and/or disruptive conduct is defined as any behavior by reckless, negligent, or intentional means, which causes inconvenience, annoyance, or alarm to others, or which interferes with the rights of others, disturbs the public peace, disrupts an online learning space, endangers personal well-being, or causes risk of harm to private or public property.
+Disorderly and/or disruptive conduct will not be tolerated at any time on University property, online class sessions, or at any University-sponsored events.

-- Disrupting or preventing the peaceful and orderly conduct of classes, lectures, or meetings.
+- Disrupting or preventing a respectful and orderly conduct of class lectures, discussions or meetings.

-- Interfering with the operation of the University’s computer facilities by deliberately attempting to degrade or disrupt system performance, security, or administrative operations.
+- Interfering with the operation of the University’s computer facilities by deliberately attempting to negatively impact system performance, security, or administrative operations.

-- Engaging in behavior that is lewd, publicly offensive, indecent, or a breach of the peace or dignity, or aiding and abetting another to do the same.
+- Engaging in behavior that is perceived as lewd, publicly offensive, indecent, or a breach of the peace or dignity, or aiding and abetting another to do likewise.

-- Being in an intoxicated state (achieved by the consumption or ingestion of alcohol, drugs of abuse, or by another means) on University property or at a University-sponsored event creating a condition that causes inconvenience, annoyance, or alarm to others, or while intoxicated creating a risk of physical harm to oneself, another, or a risk of physical harm to property by any means.
+- Presence on University property (or at a University-sponsored event) in an intoxicated state (via the consumption or ingestion of alcohol, drugs of abuse, or by another means), creating a condition that causes inconvenience, annoyance, or alarm to others, or while intoxicated creating a risk of physical harm to oneself, another, or a risk of physical harm to property by any means.

 - Tampering with fire safety equipment or intentionally activating a false fire alarm is prohibited.
 Initiating a false report of fire, explosion, bomb threat, or other emergency that causes panic will be subject to disciplinary action and may result in civil and criminal liabilities.